E. D. Hill

 Edith Ann "E.D."
-Hill (née Tarbox; born July 27, 1961), known professionally as E.D.
-Donahey during her second marriage, is an American journalist.
+Hill (née Tarbox; born July 27, 1961), known previously as E.D.
+Weill from her first marriage, is an American journalist.
 She has been a news anchor and radio host and formerly worked for the Fox News Channel.

 Early life and education

 Hill earned her bachelor's degree in journalism from the University of Texas at Austin, located in Austin, Texas, where she was a member of Delta Gamma sorority.

 Career

 She was a VJ for VH1 from September 1986 to August 1987.
 She landed roles as a reporter and spent time at WPXI-TV, WHDH-TV, and WABC-TV where she was brought in to co-anchor the station's morning newscast as well as its just launched midday broadcast.
 During this time Hill was still using her maiden name, Edye Tarbox.

-In 1998, Hill joined the Fox News, where she served as an anchor for Fox & Friends from 1998 to 2006.
+In 1998, Hill joined Fox News, where she served as an anchor for Fox & Friends from 1998 to 2006.
 She later moved to the 2:00 p.m. hour after serving as host of the 11:00 a.m. to 12:00 p.m. block of Fox News Live from 2006 until her show America's Pulse was canceled in 2008.
 She also co-hosted Bill O'Reilly's The Radio Factor for five years.
 She had also substituted for Bill O'Reilly on The O'Reilly Factor.

 In 2007, the television-industry blog TV Newser reported that it had been given a copy of an internal Fox News Channel memorandum that gave the following description of America's Pulse: "During this hour, E. D. will present the news in a fair & balanced way with her own passionate style and sense of humor."